 HP’s product recycling program is also incredibly easy.
-Just put your used items in a box (and they don’t to be all OEM HP products), print out the provided shipping label, slap the label on the box, and ship it away.
+Just put your used items in a box (and they don’t have to be all OEM HP products), print out the provided shipping label, slap the label on the box, and ship it away.
 HP will take care of the rest.

-2. Use Products that Require Less Power
+2. Use Products that Use Less Power

 One reason that HP has made waves in the printer and copier industry for its sustainability efforts is its dedication to designing products and devices that are increasingly energy-efficient.